BornToDoStuff/Vorpal-Dice-Press/_posts/products/2020-07-21-The-Warden-Class.md

 ---
 title: "The Warden Class"
-tagline: The Warden class is a brand new class for Dungeons and Dragons 5th Edition, combining elemental magic and martial prowess!
+tagline: "The Warden class is a brand new class for Dungeons and Dragons 5th Edition, combining elemental magic and martial prowess!"
 product_id: 317044
 last_modified_at:
 bundle: false